EarthLink offers reliable internet service across the U.S.—but you can find cheaper options that are just as good.

 An Honest EarthLink Internet Review, According to Customers

 EarthLink internet stands out due to its availability, plan flexibility, and overage fees.
 The Atlanta-based company offers internet services using rebranded network space it leases from other providers, so you can get it almost anywhere.
-And you usually have a bunch of different plans to choose from.
+EarthLink primarily offers fiber internet plans, with DSL service available in select areas.
 Plus, some customers we spoke with gave EarthLink a thumbs up.

 “EarthLink's dependable service has kept me loyal,” says Kasandra Grant, a casino blogger and EarthLink customer in Las Vegas.
 “The seamless experience and dependability outweigh the potential benefits of switching.”